But why is it essential to show online shoppers what they are looking for?

-We know a well-designed search system results in better conversion rates than normal, growing revenues for your business, and a higher customer lifetime value.
-An intuitive search system lets you inside the shopper’s mind by telling you which products to stock by search queries resulting in zero search results.
-It also tells you about what items the shoppers search for the most and gauge the latest shopping trends and behavioral patterns.
+We know a well-designed search system results in better conversion rates than normal, growing revenues for your business, and a higher lifetime value.
+An intuitive search system lets you inside the shopper's mind by telling you which products to stock by search queries resulting in zero search results.
+It also tells you what items the shoppers search for the most and gauges the latest shopping trends and behavioral patterns.

-Analytics that you gather can help you create custom merchandising campaigns, create landing pages or promotions that will help you sell more, add value to your shoppers’ experience, ultimately pushing your bottom line.
+Analytics that you gather can help you create custom merchandising campaigns, create landing pages or promotions that will help you sell more, and add value to your shoppers' experience, ultimately pushing your bottom line.